4.6 Strategy Discussions

 The local authority solicitor's involvement may be appropriate.

-Discussions that take the form of a face to face meeting should be held at a convenient location and time for the key attendees e.g. Children's Social Care office, police station, hospital, GP surgery or school.
+Discussions that take the form of a face to face or virtual meeting should be held at a convenient location and time to enable the key attendees to join e.g. Children's Social Care office, police station, hospital, GP surgery or school.

-It is the responsibility of the chair of the Strategy Discussion/Meeting to ensure that the decisions and agreed actions are fully recorded using the agreed form.
-A copy should be made available as soon as possible and within one working day for all participants.
+It is the responsibility of the chair of the Strategy Discussion to ensure that the decisions and agreed actions are fully recorded using the agreed form.
+A copy should be made available as soon as possible and within one working day for all participants, and invitees, including the GP.

 Parents seeking access to these records should follow the appropriate agency's disclosure processes.
 All parties need to be consulted prior to disclosure of the records.

-Initial Strategy Discussions and any follow up discussions should generally be held within 3 working days, but see exceptions below.
+Initial Strategy Discussions should generally be held within 3 working day of receipt of referral, but see exceptions below.

 In the following circumstances, a Strategy Discussion must be held on the day of the referral: